dojo/docs/util/dohrobot.rst

 dijit.robot
 -----------
 dijit.robot is the final extension to the doh.robot packaged with dijit.
 You load it using dojo.require("dijit.robot").
-It further augments the dojo.robot's mouse handling with Dijit's cross-browser automatic scrolling.
+It further augments the dojo.robot's mouse handling with dijit's cross-browser automatic scrolling.
 If you are concerned about writing tests that involve scrolling a lot of elements into view, dijit.robot is the best way to ensure that elements are always in view for the mouse to click them.

 =================